Local pastor says vandalism, attempts to poison her are a series of hate crimes

 Aside from attempts to poison her, Thomas says the individuals used a chemical to destroy her lawn and kill her outside house plants, cut and removed her rain gutters and drainpipes, damaged her concrete patio with some sort of heavy blunt object and damaged the connections for her heating, ventilation and cooling system.

-Damage to the concrete at Thomas' home has also occurred at the church she is the pastor of located on North 11th Avenue, she said.

-In addition to the myriad issues Thomas experienced at the church and her own personal residence, the front basement door of the Big Momma’s House administrative offices has been kicked in.
+In addition to the myriad issues Thomas experienced at her own personal residence, the front basement door of the Big Momma’s House administrative offices has been kicked in.
 Most recently, Thomas says someone had flung dog feces onto the wheelchair ramp leading into the facility.

 Schei said he has fielded some letters from various experts that say the substance on the exterior of Thomas’ home could be some type of toxic chemical but their findings were not conclusive.